 Reading Time: 4 minutesCron is a service for Linux servers that automatically executes scheduled commands.
 A cron job can be a series of shell commands, scripts, or other programs.
 Cron tasks or jobs can perform a variety of functions and once ran can send out an e-mail message to inform you of its completion or errors.
 If you receive an error, there are many ways to troubleshoot the cron task.
 Use this article for troubleshooting assistance or a tutorial on the basics of cron jobs.
 If you would like to learn more about creating a cron job check out our Knowledge Base tutorials on the subject.
 Continue reading “Troubleshooting Cron Jobs”

 Reading Time: < 1 minuteSeveral cases have been reported where a broken symlink results in a permissions error when viewing or attempting to modify user cron jobs.
 Restoring the link resolves the issue.

 Reading Time: 2 minutesServers can automatically perform tasks that you would otherwise have to perform yourself, such as running scripts.
-On Linux servers, the cron utility is the preferred way to automate the running of scripts.
+On Linux cloud dedicated servers or VPS servers, the cron utility is the preferred way to automate the running of scripts.
 In this article, we’ll cover how to view the jobs scheduled in the crontab list.
 For an introduction to Cron check-out our KB: How To: Automate Server Scripts With Cron.
-Knowing how to setup crontab is an important skill, but even if you’re not editing these knowing how to view them is important as well.
+Knowing how to set up crontab is an important skill, but even if you’re not editing these knowing how to view them is important as well.
 Continue reading “How to Display (List) All Jobs in Cron / Crontab”